El Nayar

-El Nayar is a municipality in the Mexican state of Nayarit, being the largest municipality in Nayarit.
+El Nayar is the largest municipality in the Mexican state of Nayarit.
 The population was 30,551 in 2005 in a total area of 5100 km2.
 The municipal seat of Jesús María had a population of 1,520 in 2005.
 El Nayar is the home of the Huichol, Cora, and the Tepehuán Indians.

 El Nayar is the largest municipality by land area in the state.
 Its area makes up 18.46% of the surface of the state.
 It is sparsely populated.

 The name of the municipality is in honor of the tribal chief Cora Naye, Nayar, or Nayarit, caudillo, legislator, and king; defender of his tribe who successfully maintained the Huacica or Xécora kingdom.
 Nayarit was named leader of the Cora around the year 1500.
 During his reign, he was able to resist the Spanish incursions into the mountains and preserve his kingdom.
 When he died, his remains were preserved and venerated in a cave in the mountains.